SynLube logo SynLube Lube-4-Life®

 It had all the knowledge and technology to build vehicles that could be designed to last 25 years or more!

-The estimated cost of making such a durable car was only $700 more per unit!
+The estimated cost of making such a durable car was only about $700 more per unit!

 But who would want to own just two or three vehicles in their driving lifetime, which in USA is about 50 years, and much less than that in most of rest of the World.